rixx/books.rixx.de/data/reviews/josef-pieper/leisure-the-basis-of-culture/index.md

 The purest form of this, in his opinion, is not prayer or meditation or something otherworldly like that: It's celebrations, feasts, parties.
 Anything that joins people in a shared positive purpose.
-(Here, the fact that humans need more than just breaks in between work segues into a short "and therefore god exists", but if that's not your kind of thing, it's pretty easy to ignore.)
+(Here, the fact that humans need more than just breaks in between work segues into a short "and therefore god exists", but if that's easy to ignore.)

 All in all: I don't agree with everything it says (actually, I disagree with half of it easily), but I disagree in interesting ways that made me think a lot about culture and work and spirituality.